luismtorresv/battlesocket/README.md

 >
 > This section is incomplete.

-The BattleShip Protocol (BSP) is an ASCII text-based protocol for network communication in a client-server architecture of a Battleship game server with its clients or players.
+The BattleShip Protocol (BSP) is an application-layer network communication protocol for Battleship game.
+BSP relies on TCP to exchange human-readable text messages that allow information sharing and event synchronization between a game server and its clients.

 This section defines the semantics of BSP messages, as well as the procedures regarding them.

 ### Vocabulary